Courier from Warsaw - Jan Nowak

 BookFinder

-Spring of 1943.
-Poland remains occupied by Nazi Germany.
+Spring of 1943 and Poland remains occupied by Nazi Germany.
 Communication between the Polish underground and Polish military authorities in London is difficult.
-The sending of intelligence mail by courier through France took several months.
+The sending of intelligence mail by courier through France takes several months.
 The use of Swedish businessmen, travelling from Stockholm to Warsaw, to pass on mail had by the autumn of 1942 been blocked.

 Jan Nowak, working for the Polish resistance, volunteered to try and re-establish a courier route from Poland to Sweden.
 It was known that Polish workmen who loaded boats had managed to stow away to Sweden.
 The Gestapo knew this too and searched every vessel with dogs before it was allowed to set sail.
 Any attempt to stow away would be dangerous and if found by the Gestapo torture and execution awaited.